Cemetery Montmartre: Where the Dead Get the Best Views

 Being from the U.S. I had never heard of Dalida, but her compelling memorial made me want to learn more.

-Dalida was the professional name of a famous French singer from 1956 to 1987.
+Dalida was the professional name of a famous singer from 1956 to 1987.
 She was very successful in Europe even though she did not release her music to the U.S. or U.K. markets.

 She faced many struggles in her personal life, including the suicides of several people with whom she was close.
 She committed suicide in 1987 at the age of 54.
+You can read about her here.

-Here is a handy map to find these graves and more.
+Use this handy map to find these graves and more.

 You can use Dale Dunlop’s post “Montmartre Cemetery – How to Enjoy a Self-Guided Tour” to make sure you don’t miss anything in the cemetery.